 Media Design School is excited to be partnering with Digital Natives Academy, to deliver our Digital Creativity Foundation (DCF) programme online to learners based in DNA’s digital hub in Rotorua.

-As a first-of-it’s-kind relationship for Media Design School (MDS), we are proud to be linking up with Digital Natives Academy (DNA) to provide more learners access to study digital and creative arts.
+As a first-of-it’s-kind relationship for Media Design School (MDS), we are proud to be linking up with Digital Natives Academy (DNA) to provide more learners access to study digital and creative arts, giving those who may have been disconnected from traditional education a chance to earn 2 level 4 certificates (60 credits each) over 34 weeks.
+This Foundation Programme leads on to the opportunity to staircase into Bachelor degrees while getting access to paid mahi working in digital and creative tech.

 “This partnership provides an innovative way to reach learners, many of whom may not have the means or funds to study in Auckland or are less confident in studying from home.
 This approach also enables the community to play an active role in supporting these learners, which is critical to their success.”Ruth Cooper, Country Director – NZ

-MDS delivers the DCF programme fully online with their industry experienced lecturers based in Auckland.
-Learners opting to study from the DNA hub will receive additional support on the ground from the DNA team, with access to high-quality computers, software, and pastoral care.
+MDS delivers the DCF programme fully online with their industry experienced lecturers based in Auckland which on the groups supported provided by Digital Natives Academy.
+Learners opting to study from DNA will receive additional support on the ground from the DNA team, with access to high-quality computers, software, and pastoral care.

 “To engage more Māori and Pacific learners in Creative Tech, delivering our DCF programme regionally makes sense.
 This initiative opens opportunities for more Māori and Pacific learners in other regions, with their communities and whānau part of their educational journey,” says Bonnie Kea, Programme Coordinator – Digital Creativity Foundation.